 Breakdown is one reason for this, but maintenance, reconfiguration, and expansion are others if you want your services to keep running without interruption.
-In general, you may want to apply redundancy everywhere, except – hopefully! – to your operations staff.
+You may want to apply redundancy everywhere except – hopefully! – to your operations staff.

 6. Air, Smoke, Fire, Cables, and Floors

-Colocation HVAC could be the subject of an article, all by itself.
-Let’s just say that airflows and air quality must be thought out from the beginning too.
+Colocation HVAC could be the subject of an article all by itself.
+Let’s say that airflows and air quality must also be thought out from the beginning.

-Remember too that cooling requirements evolve, not only with increasing IT equipment but also with new generation hardware and simple reconfiguration of existing space.
+Remember that cooling requirements evolve with increasing IT equipment, new generation hardware, and simple reconfiguration of existing space.

-Colocation space design and build requires common sense and good judgment, and often benefits from prior experience.
+Colocation space design and building require common sense and good judgment and often benefit from prior experience.
 What tips would you give somebody just about to start?
-Let us know with a line or two in the space underneath for comments.
+Let us know with a line or two underneath the space for comments.